 Less obvious evils

-It’s unknown how many Wikipedia-like situations you’ll come into contact with throughout your career.
+It’s unknown how many Wikipedia or Grubhub-like situations you’ll come into contact with throughout your career.
 It’s highly likely that you’ll be under deadline pressure like the team at Boeing faced, but it’s unlikely that hundreds of lives will be lost because of it.

 No, the demons you’ll most likely see in your day-to-day battles won’t be so obvious.
 Like a slow death from a thousand cuts, the smaller infractions seem harmless but end up being just as corrosive for our ethical well-being as any more significant battle we could be fighting.